-Uplift's Student Code of Conduct categorizes misconduct as Level I, II, and III Offenses.
+Uplift's Student Code of Conduct categorizes misconduct as Level 1, 2, and 3.
 Levels are defined as follows:

-- Level I Offenses that generally occur in the classroom and can be corrected by the teacher, other staff member, or administrator. - Level II Serious offenses that require the attention of campus administration; these violations of the Code of Conduct seriously disrupt the educational process in the classroom, in the School, and/or at a School-related activity. - Level III The most serious violations of the Code of Conduct.
-Level III offenses may require escalation to senior district leadership and may result in the most serious consequences, including but not limited to the involvement of local agencies and law enforcement, and in some circumstances, expulsion from Uplift Education.
+- Level I Any misconduct that generally occurs in the classroom and can be corrected by the teacher, other staff member, or administrator. - Level II Any misconduct that requires the attention of campus administration; these misbehaviors of the Code of Conduct seriously disrupt the educational process in the classroom, in the school, and/or at a school-related activity. - Level III Any misconduct requires escalation to senior district leadership and may result in the most serious consequences, including but not limited to the involvement of local agencies and law enforcement, and in some circumstances, expulsion from Uplift Education.